Drinking addiction: Psychological or physical?

 Some of the warning signs of someone who is headed towards a drinking problem are:

 If you or anyone else needs more information, or are concerned about someone else's drinking, there are resources available.
-Columbia students can call x4-2878 to make an appointment with Counseling and Psychological Services.
-You can also check out the resources below.
+One option is to explore counseling.
+In addition, check out the resources below.